glassnotes/Intro-QC-TRIUMF/Resources.md

 ## Algorithms and applications
+- [A NASA Perspective on Quantum Computing](https://arxiv.org/abs/1704.04836), mostly about quantum annealing but gives some nice applications and a technical discussion of hardware
 - [A list of problems that are QMA-complete](https://arxiv.org/abs/1212.6312), i.e. hard even for quantum computers
 - [Ground-state energy estimation of the water molecule on a trapped ion quantum computer](https://arxiv.org/abs/1902.10171)
 - [Quantum Computational Chemistry](http://arxiv.org/abs/1808.10402), a very clear and methodical overview of the field